Qin-Zihan/Research-on-Neural-Network-Performance/README.md

 # Research-on-Neural-Network-Performance
 Evaluating with full factorial design the impact of hyperparameters on a neural network's performance based on MNIST written numbers dataset
+## Conclusion

-Since the first day I learned about the importance of hyperparameters in machine learning, I have been curious about whether there is an optimistic solution for the setting of hyperparameters for all environments.
+/Since the first day I learned about the importance of hyperparameters in machine learning, I have been curious about whether there is an optimistic solution for the setting of hyperparameters for all environments.
 However, when the situation changed, the settings of hyperparameters needed to be altered to accommodate new models and